Français

 Overpayment as debt

-(2.1) An overpayment by a delivery agent under this Act is a debt due to the delivery agent and may also be deemed by the Director to be a debt due to the Crown in right of Ontario.
-2006, c.
-19, Sched.
-E, s.
-3 (1).
+(2.1) An overpayment by a delivery agent under this Act is a debt due to the delivery agent and may also be declared in writing by the Director to be a debt due to the Crown in right of Ontario.
+2021, c.
+25, Sched.
+21, s.
+4.

 Recovery of overpayments from other programs